 Chili Cheese Coney Dog Pockets are a new take on an old classic.
 If you like this recipe, please share it!

 Okay, so, who doesn’t like a good Coney dog?
 It’s an American classic!
-I haven’t met a single person that doesn’t love these fatty, salty, artery clogging and just generally bad for you delicious super-hotdogs.
-On the hierarchy of hotdogs they reign supreme.
-I would have one at least a couple times a week.
+I haven’t met a single person that doesn’t love these fatty, salty, artery-clogging, and just generally bad for you delicious super-hotdogs.
+On the hierarchy of hotdogs, they reign supreme.
+I would have one at least a couple of times a week.
 But I would also like to live to see my grandchildren one day, so I don’t.
-Why are the tastiest foods the ones we shouldn’t eat often?
+So why are the tastiest foods the ones we shouldn’t eat often?
 Damn (long sigh).

 Sarah and I have a love for Coney dogs that is hard-coded in our DNA.
 Seriously, we checked on 23andMe.